Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Barking Spider Tavern

-Back in 1986, Martin Juredine and Bruce Madorsky (he
+Back in 1986, Martin Juredine and Bruce Madorsky (he started

-close to the Art Museum and Case Western Reserve University.
+the Art Museum and Case Western Reserve University.

-setting for all kinds of music.
+for all kinds of music.

 Martin had a vision of small groups playing in someone’s living room or back porch.
-Not a lot of high
+Not a lot of high powered

-flowing and growing.
+and growing.

 The Spider is a neighborhood bar that thrives on showcasing many different kinds of musical talent.
-Perhaps
+Perhaps the

-be prepared to find an overwhelming array of talent and styles of music.
-The Spider is open 200pm to 100am.
+prepared to find an overwhelming array of talent and styles of music.

 The Spider web site and printed info available at the Spider shows not only a wide variety of music styles but